First Nations Goods and Services Tax

 For each reporting period:

-• On line 105 (or line 103 if you file a paper return), combine the following amounts:
+• On line 105 (or line 103 if you file electronically using GST/HST NETFILE or if you file a paper return), combine the following amounts:

-• the FNGST on your taxable supplies made on land where the FNGST applies
+• the FNGST on your taxable supplies made on lands where the FNGST applies

 • the GST/HST on your taxable supplies made in the rest of Canada

-• On line 108 (or line 106 if you file a paper return), combine the following amounts:
+• On line 108 (or line 106 if you file electronically using GST/HST NETFILE or if you file a paper return), combine the following amounts:

-• the FNGST on your eligible expenses on land where the FNGST applies
+• the FNGST on your eligible expenses on lands where the FNGST applies

 • the GST/HST on your eligible expenses in the rest of Canada